 Ayurveda has its roots originated earlier than the 8th century.
 The Vedas is the ancient Hindu religious textbooks that deal in healthcare techniques, astrology, spirituality, politics, human behaviour etc. Altogether there are four Vedas, the Rig Veda, Yajur Veda, Sama Veda, and Atharva Veda.
 Each of these Vedas deals in specific things with relation to society and living.
 The Atharva Veda is an ancient book that deals with ancient medical practices.
 It has a details description of Ayurveda and various types of Ayurvedic treatments using plants with medicinal values.
 All these books were written in Sanskrit which was later translated into Chinese, Greek, and many other languages.

-How is Ayurveda linked with your life energy?
+How is Ayurvedic Medicine linked with your life energy?

 The yogic theory believes that when the mind, body, and soul connect with each other in harmony, it brings good health.
 Meditation, Relaxation and balance helps to keep them working harmoniously.
 It is also believed that the human body is made up of five basic elements like air, fire, water, earth, and space.
 These elements combine together in pairs and form life energy or doshas which controls the working of your body.
 There are three major types of dosha as mentioned in Ayurveda.
 They are: